A sheetfed scanner is a device that scans loose sheets of paper, business cards and receipts generally at a very fast speed.

 You must note that NOT ALL sheetfed scanners have an ADF.
-Take Epson Workforce ES-50 as an example.
+Take Epson Workforce ES-60 as an example.
 This is a portable sheetfed scanner that does not offer the ADF facility.

-As such, in this article, we will look at the best sheetfed scanner in 2019.
+As such, in this article, we will look at the best sheetfed scanner.
 We will look at both ADF as well as non-ADF sheetfed scanners.

 Also Read: What is a Sheetfed Scanner

 4s / page

 Who Are Sheetfed Scanners For?